asteroid-team/asteroid/egs/README.md

 ### What is a recipe ?
-A recipe is a set of scripts that demonstrate how to use `asteroid` to build a source separation system.
+A recipe is a set of scripts that use Asteroid to build a source separation system.
 Each directory corresponds to a dataset and each subdirectory corresponds to a system build on this dataset.
+You can start by reading [this recipe](wham/ConvTasNet) to get familiar with them.

 ### How is it organized ?
 Most recipes are organized as follows.
 When you clone the repo,